 Things didn’t get much better until Spring began to dawn, and another transfer came.
 In retrospect, it strikes me that temporary and shallow as they were, feelings of despair, abandonment, and futility may be some of the best preparation for appreciating the spirit of Christmas and the mission of Jesus the Messiah.
 Though my discomfort was largely selfish, my wounds hardly mortal, and my guilt that that typical of missionaries, my darkness nevertheless felt very real to me.
 Having been in the gloom, I could appreciate the light, instead of being distracted by the cultural trappings of Christmas.
 Christ came, not to provide fleeting comforts or entertainments, but to “swallow up death in victory and wipe away the tears from all faces” and to “heal the broken-hearted and bind up their wounds.”

-As always, you can help me pay my tuition here, or you can support my work through making your regular Amazon purchases through the Amazon links I post. *I am an Amazon Affiliate, and receive a small percentage of purchases made through these links.
+As always, you can help me pay my tuition here, or you can support my work through buying books through the Amazon links I post. *I am an Amazon Affiliate, and receive a small percentage of purchases made through these links.
 You can also get updates by email whenever a post goes up (subscription box below).
 You can also follow Benjamin the Scribe on Facebook.
-If you friend me on Facebook, please drop me a note telling me you’re a reader.
-I tend not to accept friend requests from people I’m not acquainted with.